3 - 4

 On the other side, the narrow, steep trail merges into an old logging road where it parallels the growing river.

 Depending on the time of year, you may see a couple of fisherman in this area.

 Reaching an opening in the old road, Buckeye Gap Trail is located the right and can be obscured due to how few people travel it.

 Again, there is no trail marker or blaze to denote it.

-An extremely steep and challenging climb lies ahead and will test even the strongest of runners.
+An extremely steep and challenging climb lies ahead and will test even the strongest of hikers and runners.

 Within 1.5 miles, the trail levels out and follows another old railroad grade, contouring along Green Mountain to the picturesque overlook at Green Mountain Knob.